 Is the signage easy to follow for the whole way?
 (Elaine Ross)

 On the whole, I found the Ayrshire Coastal Path to be extremely well way-marked.
 The Ayr Rotary Club team who created the trail have been able to find a good balance between having enough signs to know where you need to go, but not too many that they spoil the walk.
 Along the whole 100 mile route I only came across one or two occasions where a way marker would have been beneficial.
 I was glad that I had a printed route description with me as a backup, although in hindsight I didn’t make the best choice: I thought I could trust the information on the Walkhighlands website but unfortunately I found it to be out of date and/or confusing at times so I would not recommend doing the same.
 I would have been better to have purchased a copy of the official Ayrshire Coastal Path Guide Book.
-I was also using the Viewranger app on my mobile phone to follow a pre-planned route.
-If you use a combination of the information contained in my report, the guide book and Viewranger mapping then you can’t go far wrong!
+I was also using a mobile mapping app on my phone to follow a pre-planned route.
+If you use a combination of the information contained in my report, the guide book and a mapping app then you can’t go far wrong!

 Any recovery tips if someone else decides to do it in marathon blocks?
 (Carolyn Smith)